New World Translation: New Testament

 In 1953, former American Bible Society board member Bruce M. Metzger stated that the translation was written to support Jehovah's Witness doctrines, with "several quite erroneous renderings of the Greek", and cited 6 examples (John 1:1, Col. 1:15-17, Phil.
 2:6, Titus 2:13, 2 Pet.
 1:1, and Rev. 3:14).
 In 1964, Metzger again reviewed the NWT and concluded, "on the whole, one gains a tolerably good impression of the scholarly equipment of the translators (their names are not divulged).
 They refer not only to modern translations [...] but to ancient translations as well.
 Frequently an intelligent use of a critical information is apparent".
 Metzger noted that the consistency in the decision to translate "the same Greek word by the same word in English as a specious show of faithfulness to the original tends to produce a certain woodenness, resulting in the distortion of the effect of the original".
 Metzger considered the rendering of Κύριος as Jehovah in the New World Translation to be indefensible: "Some of the translations which are simply indefensible include the following.
 The introduction of the word 'Jehovah' into the New Testament text".
 He added, "it is entirely without critical significance to be told that modern translations of the New Testament" render 'Lord' by the Tetragrammaton.
 Metzger also criticized the NWT's renderings of three verses: John 1:1 and Colossians 1:16, as in 1953, and adds Jude 11–15.

 J. Carter Swaim in 1953 wrote that "objection is sometimes made to new translations on the ground that to abolish archaic phrases tends to cheapen the Scripture".
 Referring to the New World Translation of the Christian Greek Scriptures he added: "it is a translation that has its own peculiarities, and its own excellences too.
 The Witnesses, who are enthusiastic in the spread of their tenets, regard this as one of their most effective devices".

 Theologian William Barclay concluded in 1953, "the deliberate distortion of truth by this sect is seen in their New Testament translations.
 John 1:1 is translated: '...the Word was a god,' a translation which is grammatically impossible...
 It is abundantly clear that a sect which can translate the New Testament like that is intellectually dishonest".

-In 1954, Unitarian theologian Charles Francis Potter stated about the New World Translation: "Apart from a few semantic peculiarities like translating the Greek word stauros as 'stake' instead of 'cross', and the often startling use of the colloquial and the vernacular, the anonymous translators have certainly rendered the best manuscript texts, both Greek and Hebrew, with scholarly ability and acumen."